 On April 4, 2022, Elon Musk filed a Schedule 13G with the SEC to report his ownership of 73,486,938 shares or 9.2% of Twitter, Inc. Schedule 13G is a short form beneficial ownership filing used by passive investors.
 The next morning, Twitter filed a Current Report on Form 8-K to announce that it had agreed to appoint Mr. Musk to the board of directors with a term expiring in 2024 and that Musk’s ownership in Twitter may not exceed 14.9% for the duration of his tenure and for 90 days thereafter.
 Later that day on April 5, Musk filed a long-form Schedule 13D as to the same shares he previously reported on his 13G, along with other detailed information required in a 13D.

-What seems crystal clear is that Elon Musk missed the applicable 10-day filing deadline under Sections 13(d) and 13(g) of the Securities Act of 1933 to report 5% ownership in a public company.
+What seems crystal clear is that Elon Musk missed the applicable 10-day filing deadline under Sections 13(d) and 13(g) of the Securities Exchange Act of 1934 to report 5% ownership in a public company.
 The chronology of Musk’s Twitter stock purchases as listed on Schedule I of his 13D indicates that by March 14, 2022, his ownership of Twitter stock exceeded 40,032,058 shares, which is 5% of the 800,641,166 shares outstanding as per Twitter’s 10-K. Crossing the 5% threshold on March 14 means that the deadline for filing either a 13G or 13D would have been March 24, yet Mr. Musk didn’t file until April 4.
 That gave him an extra 10 days in which to buy additional shares (he increased his ownership during that time by an extra 4.1%) before the per share price spike that occurred when he finally announced his holdings on April 4.
 On the day of Musk’s initial announcement, Twitter closed at $49.97 per share, an increase of 27% over the previous day’s close.

 Failing to file on time may not have been the only possible securities law infraction here.
 The particular form Musk used initially to report his holdings also raises questions.
 Schedule 13G and Schedule 13D are alternative forms used to disclose ownership of more than 5% of a class of equity security in a company.
 Passive investors may use the short-form Schedule 13G in lieu of the more onerous Schedule 13D.
 Among the categories of information required in a Schedule 13D but not in Schedule 13G are a list of the investor’s transactions in the company’s stock during the last 60 days, source and amount of funds used, method of acquisition, purpose of the acquisition, and plans or proposals that would result in a material change in the company, such as corporate transactions, changes in board composition, by-law changes and material changes in the issuer’s business.
 A Schedule 13D must also include as exhibits copies of all written agreements related to the acquisition and holdings.